carlosdagos/blog/posts/2016-05-26-happy-haskell-scala-development-in-nvim.markdown

 it.
 [^fakecode]: As always, the code is al play code and/or fake code.
 Though for the Haskell screenshot the code belongs to [that talk I gave :D](/posts/2016-05-25-typesafe-sql-at-haskellerz.html).
+[^update]: **Update Jul 1 2016**: Indeed, this has been quite the pain, especially with GHC-8 coming out.
+However, still rockin'... but more hackin'.